4N1Z/Sorting-Searching-Algorithms/README.md

 # Sorting-Searching-Algorithms

-This repo is meant to contain the algorithms for searching and sorting algorithms in every language .
+This repo is meant to contain the algorithms for searching and sorting algorithms in every language .As per your knowledge on the programming language of your interest you can contribute/ add the algorithms.

-# Need for this repository ?
-- This repository is meant to be a one destination for all a programmer to refer to all the searching algorithms and sorting algortihms.
-- This repository will contain the algorithms in all different programming languages.
-- Intention is to create a unified all in one place for all the sorting and searching algorithms.
+- These algorithms can be used to organize complicated data and make it easier to use as well as to understand.
+Furthermore, having an understanding of these algorithms and how they work is fundamental for a strong understanding the *concepts of Computer Science*

+### <u>*Sorting Algorithms*</u>

+Sorting algorithms are ways to organize a group of items from smallest to largest or vice versa.
+These algorithms can be used to organize complicated data and make it easier to use as well as to understand .

+### <u>*Searching Algorithms*</u>
+Searching Algorithms are designed to check for an element or retrieve an element from any data structure where it is stored.

 ## Searching Algortihms